nginx-clojure/nginx-clojure.github.io/More.md

 Here `co-pvalues` is also non-blocking and coroutine based.
 In fact it will create two sub coroutines to handle two sockets.

 For Java/Groovy, we can use `NginxClojureRT.coBatchCall` to do the same thing.
-Here 's a simple example for Groovy.
+Here's a simple example for Groovy.

 ```groovy
      def (r1, r2) = NginxClojureRT.coBatchCall(